jigyasu2004/ExploreCity_-hackIITB/README.md

 ## Special considerations

 This app/prototype is not completed yet due to our End Semester Examination.
 I requested you to extend the date of final submission of prototype.
-I Ensure that I will complete the project as best tourist app till the final submission.